GuillaumeGermain/NLP/README.md

 TOTAL CPU TIME: 1021.39

 ```
+## First intermediate results
 SVM linear and logistic regression started to look like promising classifiers.
-SVM linear was the best at this point, but its computation time was getting problematic, specially on the scaled input.
+- SVM linear was the best at this point, but its computation time was getting problematic, specially on the scaled input.
 As it turned out, I dropped it later because it was way too long to process.

-Naive Bayes turned out to be the fastest but really not accurate.
+- Naive Bayes was the fastest but really not accurate.
-Random Forest (500 trees) was a bit long, and not so accurate either.
+- Random Forest (500 trees) was a bit long, and not so accurate either.

-So I gave all of these classifiers a new try with a bigger training set and vocabulary size:
+Then I gave all of these classifiers a new try with a bigger training set and vocabulary size:

 ```
 ####################